picoruby/picoruby/mrbgems/picoruby-wasm/npm/README.md

 end
 ```

-The restriction above is only for the JS callbacks.
+The restriction above is only for the `addEventListener`.
 You can refer to variables outside the block in general:

 ```ruby